jam01/SRS-Template/template.md

 💡 Tips:
 - When a quality applies only to a subset of functions, reference the related requirement IDs.
 - Provide rationale when targets affect cost/complexity to aid trade-off decisions.

+📝 Examples:
+- Performance: p95 latency ≤ 200 ms at 500 RPS with 10 concurrent tenants in staging-like env.
+- Availability: Monthly availability ≥ 99.9% excluding announced maintenance (≤ 2 hrs/month).
+- Security: All data at rest encrypted with AES-256; in transit TLS 1.3; key rotation ≤ 90 days.

 #### 3.3.1 Performance
 💬 _Response time, throughput, and resource usage expectations._